erezsoffer/Projects/Image Processing/Lane Detection/README.md

 ## Project Overview

 This project implements a lane detection system using computer vision techniques, specifically designed to process video frames and identify lane lines.
-It is capable of detecting lane changes and marking them on the video feed in real-time.
+It can detect lane changes and mark them on the real-time video feed.

 ## Features
 - **Lane Detection**: Uses edge detection (Canny) and Hough Line Transform to detect lanes.